 Planning the New Michigan Genealogy Site

-Beginning in 2012, archives staff began planning a large-scale move of its digital records onto a new platform.
-Archives staffers helped Michigan become the first state to adopt the Preservica preservation system, which allows the archives to better preserve digital versions of paper records, as well as the increasing flow of records that are “born-digital.”
+In 2012, archives staff began planning a large-scale move of its digital records onto a new platform.
+Archives staffers helped Michigan become the first state to adopt the Preservica preservation system, which allows the archives to preserve better digital versions of paper records and the increasing flow of ” born-digital records.”

 “Michiganology’s mission is to foster curiosity, enjoyment, and inspiration rooted in Michigan’s stories,” said state archivist Mark Harvey.
 “The new website is where visitors become ‘Michiganologists,’ people who are curious about Michigan, share its stories and understand and take pride in Michigan’s unique identity.”

-“With more and more documents being created on computers, and with a never-ending flow of information being shared online in social media platforms, it was critical that the archives adapt its systems and processes to ensure that these records are preserved for the future,” said Jessica Harden, state government records archivist, who spearheaded the archives’ initiatives to preserve social media accounts for public officials, including immediate past Gov. Rick Snyder.
+“With more and more documents being created on computers, and with a never-ending flow of information being shared online in social media platforms, it was critical that the archives adapt its systems and processes to ensure that these records are preserved for the future” said Jessica Harden, state government records archivist.
+She spearheaded the archives’ initiatives to preserve social media accounts for public officials, including immediate past Gov. Rick Snyder.

-In addition to introducing its digital records into the new Preservica system, archives staff embarked on developing the Michiganology.org website that provides broad public access to the state’s records.
+In addition to introducing its digital records into the new Preservica system, archives staff developed the Michiganology.org website that provides broad public access to the state’s records.

 More Ways to Search for Genealogy Records

 Engagement archivist Jill Arnold took the lead on the website’s development, which included creating three different methods to search for records.
-The variety of search options accommodate the ways people prefer to look for information.
+The variety of search options accommodates how people look for information.

 Arnold also worked with Michigan History Center education and engagement staff to develop articles and activities on Michigan history topics that also are featured on the website.